Exploring the Electric Universe

 Plasma cosmology has achieved surprising success in predicting major discoveries of the space age.
-This new perspective does not require purely theoretical inventions like the Big Bang, dark matter, dark energy, neutron stars, or Black Holes.
+This new perspective does not require purely theoretical inventions based on mathematical assumptions like the Big Bang, dark matter, dark energy, neutron stars, or Black Holes.

 Comets are electrically charged bodies moving on elliptical orbits through the Sun’s interplanetary electric field.
-A comet’s swift radial movement as it approaches the Sun, develops arcing on the nucleus.
+As it approaches the Sun, the comet’s swift radial movement develops arcing on the nucleus.
 The arcs produce jets of dust and ions that form the coma and visible tails.

 Cometary nuclei reveal deeply cratered and blackened surfaces due to electric arcing.
-Since comet nuclei are eroded electrically, they could not survive across eons of solar system history.
-Many comets were born in catastrophic events only a few thousand years ago.
+Since comet nuclei are eroded electrically, they could not survive across eons of solar system history and may have been produced much more recently than proposed in the Standard Model.

 For more information on the Electric Comet model click here.